 - Rule 3.
 The Denmark Card.
 If all else fails, act as you’ve never heard a word of English in your life.
 Learning to say, “I don’t speak English.
 I’m from Denmark” in Spanish (No hablo inglés.
 Soy de Dinamarca.) is a good way to get around this.
 Just make sure whoever you’re speaking with is not from Denmark.

 So, after our arrival at Luis Muñoz Marín International Airport and a life-altering rental/prompt return of a rental car (see: engine fire), we rolled into Old San Juan with a kind local woman who’d offered us a ride – one of our first chances at speaking Spanish.
 This might have been the toughest time we had getting a person to speak Spanish, however, because we kind of lost our cool when the car engine caught fire (SEE WHAT I DID THERE?) and may or may not have spoken English in front of her with the Enterprise counter help.
 We followed rule #2, however, remaining steadfast in our goal to speak nothing but Spanish for the five days we were there.

-Now, as a quick aside, just to paint the proverbial picture of Old San Juan, it’s a historical neighborhood of no more than a few dozen streets within the confines of the larger, more metropolitan San Juan.
+Now, as a quick aside, just to paint the proverbial picture of Old San Juan, it’s a historic neighborhood of no more than a few dozen streets within the confines of the larger, more metropolitan San Juan.
 This is where we spent nearly every minute of our five days.
 Above it’s narrow, cobblestone roads sit the centuries-old buildings of Old San Juan that look to be straight out of a Hemingway novel.
 The old town is completely surrounded by a city wall that served to protect it at various points during its 500+ year history, as the Dutch and British continually attempted to rob the Spanish of their serene island town.

 Anyhow, back to our somewhat-forced immersion experience.